SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql-server.md

 This section explains the steps to collect SQL Server logs from a Kubernetes environment.

-1. **(Recommended Method) Add labels on your SQL server pods to capture logs from standard output.**.
+1. **(Recommended Method) Add labels on your SQL server pods to capture logs from standard output**.
 Make sure that the logs from SQL Server are sent to stdout.
 Follow the instructions below to capture SQL Server logs from stdout on Kubernetes.

 1. Apply following labels to the SQL server pods:
    ```sql